Are you here because your milk supply seems to be unproductive? What could be the cause of low milk supply and how do you fix it?

 - Change their diaper.

-- Pump in the middle of the night
+- Pump in the middle of the night while Prolactin levels are highest to remove the most volume of milk.

-- Ensure you are fully emptying your breasts at every session
+- Ensure you are fully emptying your breasts at every session.

 Power pumping is a full hour long pumping session broken up into shorter intervals.